0-Gixty-0/Grupp-11-OOPP/README.md

 During this us i factored out all of the model initialization and lifecycle (game loop) to the model.

 #### How
-By creating a facade class with the AModelInizializer
+By creating a facade class with the AModelInizializer and SailingGameModel i reduced coupling to just 4 model classes.
+This also allowed me to hide a lot of methods that were unnecessary for the client to see.

+#### Why
+Reducing coupling makes the application more robust

+#### User interaction
+Developers will interact with a much lower coupled source code.